-One of the questions that often come up in our Facebook Group is the difference between various types of NPOs.
+One of the questions that is often asked is the difference between various types of NPOs.
 What is an NGO?
 What is a CBO?
 How does an NPO and an NPC differ?
 What is the difference between an NGO and an NPO?

 Community Based Organisations (CBOs)